chiro-hiro/thedivine/README.md

 **The Divine** uncontrollable number.

 **The Divine** contract which's give you power and belong to the void.
-No fees are require, you have to pay for gas cost and get the **Power**.
+No fees are required, you have to pay for gas cost and get the **Power**.

 ## Concept